jmgalzate/DispatchesApp/README.md

 Fiory App is an application created for improve a process that Fiory warehouse executed before manually by Excel file.

 # External Connection:
-The application has a "Library" for getting connections with the Contapyme API
+The application has a "Library" for getting connections with the Contapyme API and it is stored in the SRC folder.

 # Relevant information:
-- There is a CLI project because the first version to this application was a Command application.
 - The certificate is a Self Certificate
 - It was build with MAUI and Blazor for multiplatform application.